ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In C we could use the \"#define\" preprocessur directive to define two simple C macros.
+In C we could use the "#define" preprocessur directive to define two simple C macros.